-At Krea, we have a need-blind admissions process and a need-aware financial assistance process that endeavours to support the financial need of a student who wishes to pursue his/her educational aspirations in the University.
+At Krea, we have a need- blind admission process and a need-aware financial assistance process that endeavours to support the financial need of a student who wishes to pursue his/her educational aspirations in the University.
 Assistance provided will depend on the income status of the parents / legal guardian, but will take into account other assessment parameters as well.

-Our Office of Financial Aid runs separately from the Office of Admissions.
-Data and information contained in your financial aid application is not shared with the Office of Admissions.
+Our Office of Financial Assistance runs separately from the Office of Admissions.
+Data and information contained in your Financial Assistance application is not shared with the Office of Admissions.

 We look forward to seeing you at Krea.